Skip to main content

 About the course

-The Department of Economics offers an integrated MPhil-DPhil (PhD) in Economics.
-Students admitted to the joint MPhil + DPhil in Economics will first complete the two-year MPhil in Economics and then (subject to satisfactorily passing) automatically progress to the three- to four-year DPhil in Economics.
+Students admitted to the joint MPhil + DPhil in Economics will first complete the two-year MPhil in Economics and then (subject to satisfactory performance) automatically progress to the three- to four-year DPhil in Economics.

-If you intend on studying the MPhil followed by the DPhil in Economics at Oxford, and if you have had substantial economics training and exceptional results in your prior studies, this is the right programme for you.
-Automatically progressing from MPhil to DPhil (subject to satisfactorily passing) reduces the uncertainty regarding the transition from MPhil to DPhil.
-Applicants who apply to the MPhil + DPhil programme will also be automatically considered for the standalone MPhil Economics.
+If you intend on studying the MPhil followed by the DPhil in Economics at Oxford, and if you have had substantial economics training and exceptional results in your prior studies, this is the right course for you.
+Automatically progressing from MPhil to DPhil (subject to satisfactory performance) reduces the uncertainty regarding the transition from MPhil to DPhil.

 A DPhil at Oxford is the equivalent to a PhD at most other institutions.
 The structure of the MPhil + DPhil programme is similar to that of the integrated five-year PhD (sometimes called MRes-PhD) at leading economics graduate schools worldwide.